“Big Bend is a land of strong beauty-often savage and always imposing” Lori Garrison

 Where to Stay at Big Bend

-Big Bend has a park lodge, three developed campgrounds and primitive back country sites that require permits.
+Inside the park, there is a park lodge, three developed campgrounds and some primitive back country sites that require permits.
 One of the unique things about the primitive sites is that some of them are actually roadside so they don’t require any hiking in.
-You do still have to get a permit.

-Some sites in the developed campgrounds are reservable during high season, otherwise, you just drive through the campground to see what’s available.
-We arrived in the Chisos Basin campground on a Tuesday right after lunch and there were plenty of sites to choose from.
+Some sites in the developed campgrounds are reservable during high season, otherwise, you just drive through We arrived in the Chisos Basin campground on a Tuesday right after lunch and there were plenty of sites to choose from.
 You should check in with the camp host if there is one on duty.
 Our host George had a lot of good tips about the park.
 Plus it’s just a good practice to let someone know where you are and what kind of plans you have.

 - Open year round